- Improving revenues demonstrate the impact of the strategic growth plan

 “Our aim is to consolidate Nayifat’s place as a pioneer non-bank financial institution in Saudi Arabia.
 Our strategic growth plans include expansion in the SME-financing space along with the launch of credit card products for existing and prospective customers.
 An increasingly stable economic environment and robust regulatory framework – both of which are highly supportive of the SME customer segment – will further promote our growth objectives,” Al Sowailem continued.

-With Saudi Arabia returning to economic growth, Nayifat believes the initiatives of Saudi Vision 2030 will be drivers for expansion of the local credit market and increasing demand for consumer and SME finance.
+With Saudi Arabia returning to economic growth, Nayifat believes the initiatives of Saudi Vision 2030 will be drivers for the expansion of the local credit market and increasing demand for consumer and SME finance.

 Key pillars for growth during 2019 and beyond include the easing of access to financing by introducing products suited to evolving customer needs; deepening customer segment penetration by expanding the customer base and diversifying into SME lending; maintaining the quality of the credit portfolio to minimize the risk of non-performing assets; the introduction of credit card products for existing and prospective customers; and geographic expansion, with the intention of increasing the branch footprint by at least five new branches by 2022.
 Nayifat currently operates 24 branches in 13 regions of the Kingdom.